Table of contents:

 In our age of verbal and written communication, linguistic and reading difficulties are not easy to cope with.
-It’s a problem, predominantly among children, that can leave one in a terribly lonely world, feeling unconfident and insecure.
-When mocked by their peers, and dubbed lazy, stupid, or careless by exasperated teachers or parents, their self-esteem is often bludgeoned out of existence.
+It’s a problem that can leave one in a lonely world, feeling unconfident and insecure.
+Children’s self-esteem is often bludgeoned out of existence when mocked by their peers and dubbed lazy, stupid, or careless by exasperated teachers or parents.

 When, in the 1960s, the term ‘dyslexia’ came to be widely used to describe typical children who had learning difficulties akin to those who had suffered brain damage, it was seized on with relief by parents and teachers alike.
 The idea that there was a physical syndrome called dyslexia, and that it was only a matter of time before its cause could be isolated and a solution developed, seemed soothingly feasible.

-Multitudes of specialists have produced a sea of research trying to find the cause and a solution.
-There is a labyrinth of differing, opposing, and often contradictory theories about dyslexia — what it is, its causes, and its possible correction.
-Despite now knowing what cognitive skills are involved when children learn to read and write, and a better understanding of the “reading” brain, dyslexia is still considered an incurable, persistent and life-long condition (Novembli & Azizah, 2019; Knowles, 2017).
+Multiple specialists have produced a sea of research to find the cause and a solution.
+As a result, there is a labyrinth of differing, opposing, and often contradictory theories about dyslexia — what it is, its causes, and its possible correction.
+However, despite knowing what cognitive skills are involved when children learn to read and write, and a better understanding of the “reading” brain, dyslexia is still considered an incurable, persistent, and life-long condition (Novembli & Azizah, 2019; Knowles, 2017).

 Edublox’s dyslexia treatment program is aligned with the well-respected Orton-Gillingham approach, developed by Anna Gillingham and founded on the theoretical work of the American neurologist Samuel Orton.

-Orton cultivated a special interest in children with dyslexia.
-He studied over 1,000 children, and his observations persuaded him that children with dyslexia were especially prone to left-right confusions and reversals, such as mistaking b for d or was for saw.
-Orton thus concluded that dyslexia was due to a failure to establish a left-right sense, which was in turn caused by incomplete cerebral dominance.
+Orton cultivated a particular interest in children with dyslexia.
+He studied over 1,000 children, and his observations persuaded him that children with dyslexia were especially prone to left-right confusion and reversals, such as mistaking b for d or was for saw.
+Orton thus concluded that dyslexia was due to a failure to establish a left-right sense, which was, in turn, caused by incomplete cerebral dominance.
 Gillingham translated these theories into a highly structured reading method.

 The Orton-Gillingham (OG) method is a direct, explicit, multisensory, structured, sequential, diagnostic, and prescriptive way to teach reading, spelling, and writing.
-Actually, it’s most properly understood and practiced as an approach, not a method, program, or system.
+It is most properly understood and practiced as an approach, not a method, program, or system.
 In the hands of a well-trained and experienced instructor, it is a powerful tool of exceptional breadth, depth, and flexibility.